PantherXOS/wiki.pantherx.org/Installation-guide.md

 ## Get Help

-This is a beta release, so please keep a few things in mind:

-- We do not accept bug reports at this time
-- We only provide limited support on our community forum
-- We try to release updates on a 2-week basis
+### Forum

+We encourage you to look around the Wiki and go to [community.pantherx.org](https://community.pantherx.org/) to seek help from the community.

 **Have a great time on PantherX OS**

 {% include snippets/screenshot.html image='installer/start-customizing.png' alt="" %}

-### Forum

-We encourage you to look around the Wiki and go to [community.pantherx.org](https://community.pantherx.org/) to seek help from the community.